 More demand with less resources

 Like many nonprofits, the COVID-19 pandemic has impacted how Open Arms operates.
-Since the first case of COVID-19 was reported in Minnesota, the nonprofit has seen a 25 percent increase in demand for its meal services.
-Between May and September 2020, it’s expected that 230,000 meals will be prepared and delivered to vulnerable clients.
+Since the first case of COVID-19 was reported in Minnesota, the nonprofit has seen a 35 percent increase in demand for its meal services.
 Anyone who is ill and needs help is currently not turned away.

 “The health of our volunteers, staff and immunocompromised clients have to be our focus,” Hébert Welles says.
 “Because of that, virtually everything about how we operate has changed; from how many volunteers and staff are in our building at one time, to how much work we can get done by volunteers, to where we stage our meal delivery pick-up, to how we interact with our clients.
 We are seeing large ingredient cost increases, un-budgeted funds being spent on masks, gloves, hand sanitizer and other cleaners, added expenses for IT and computers, and increased staff expenses.”